Łukasz Kubot: 2020: Kubot's 27th doubles title

-In February second seeds Kubot and Melo saved two championship points to defeat top seeds Juan Sebastián Cabal and Robert Farah to win the Mexican Open (tennis) title in Acapulco.
+In February second seeds Kubot and Melo saved two championship points to defeat top seeds Juan Sebastián Cabal and Robert Farah to win the Mexican Open title in Acapulco.
 This was their 13th ATP Tour team doubles title and the first of this season.
 Kubot also enjoyed another milestone in Acapulco by picking up his 400th tour-level doubles victory.
 He accomplished the feat in the semi-final win against Nikola Ćaćić and Dušan Lajović.

 In October top seeds Kubot and Melo beat third seeds Raven Klaasen and Oliver Marach to reach the 2020 Bett1Hulks Championship final in Cologne.
 In the final the Polish–Brazilian duo lost to second seeds Pierre-Hugues Herbert and Nicolas Mahut.
 Kubot and Melo continued at the Vienna Open where they defeated Jamie Murray and Neal Skupski to win the title.
 It is the third time that the veteran Polish-Brazilian duo has won the Erste Bank Open title as a team and it was their 15th tour-level title together.

 In November, Kubot and Melo played at the 2020 Rolex Paris Masters where they lost to Félix Auger-Aliassime and Hubert Hurkacz in the semifinal.
 Next they participated in their fourth straight team appearance at the Nitto ATP Finals in London.
 The Polish-Brazilian duo qualified for the event by defeating Pierre-Hugues Herbert and Nicolas Mahut in the Paris quarter-finals.

 Łukasz Kubot and Marcelo Melo finished their 2020 ATP Tour season and four-year partnership with a victory over Wesley Koolhof and Nikola Mektić in the Nitto ATP Finals.

 They ended their fourth straight team appearance at The O2 with a 1-2 round-robin record.
 After the match, both Kubot and Melo were emotional.
 Melo confirmed it was their last match as a tandem on Instagram, writing: "Thanks Kubi!
 We had many good emotions during our partnership, today was not different.
 We end our team but we keep friends forever!"
 Kubot said.
 "We are very happy and pleased that this is here in London, because we have one of the best memories here from winning Wimbledon."

 Kubot and Melo ended the season with a 21-13 team record.
 The Polish-Brazilian tandem claimed two ATP 500 titles in Acapulco and Vienna.
 They lifted 15 tour-level trophies during their partnership, including at 2017 Wimbledon and at four ATP Masters 1000 events.